jbh/jbh.github.io/_posts/2017-04-21-Apigility-with-OAuth2-on-IBM-i.md

         $stmt->execute(array('username' => $username));

         // Try to retrieve the user info.
 If no info retrieved, fallback to the custom_system_user_table table
-        // sa.TODO - figure out how to work with ecuser and signon having same user if (!$userInfo = $stmt->fetch(\PDO::FETCH_ASSOC)) {
+        // sa.TODO - figure out how to work with ecuser and custom_system_user_table having same user if (!$userInfo = $stmt->fetch(\PDO::FETCH_ASSOC)) {
             // Prepare and execute SQL for getting the user from the SIGNON table
             $stmt = $this->db->prepare($sql = 'SELECT * from library.custom_system_user_table where nuser=:username');